vikramlance/Kaggle/TwoSigmaConnect/ReadMe.md

 How much interest will a new rental listing on RentHop receive?

-Predict users who will visit the new listing
+Predict users who will visit the new listing.

+read.